 MSW Application Process

 Applicants must evidence a combination of professional and personal experiences, qualities, and values that are considered essential for the practice of social work.
 Three professional references are required with a minimum of one from faculty and one from a current or recent agency employer or supervisor, using the appropriate MSW Recommendation Form.
-Applicants for advanced standing are required to submit an additional reference from the department chair/program director of their undergraduate BSW program.
+Applicants for advanced standing are required to submit an additional reference from the department chair/program director of their undergraduate BSW program (see link below for form).
 A current resume is required.
 Applicants will complete a written professional statement.

 Applicants need to submit a four to five page personal statement describing the following:

 - Events and experiences that led you to apply for a master's degree in social work as a profession.

 - How the MSW will further your career goals.

 - Your experiences with issues of diversity in practice and/or life.

 All applicants who do not meet the minimum GPA of 2.80 must take either the Millers Analogies Test (MAT) or the General Graduate Record Exam (GRE) as part of the admission process.
 Scores should not be more than five years old at the time of application.
 SU is an official MAT testing site.
 Information is available at this link: https://www.ship.edu/testing/miller_analogies_test_mat/